francamacdowell/orchestrator-airflow/README.md

 # Airflow as Pipeline Orchestrator
-> Example usage and deployment of Airflow scheduling and monitoring workflows with docker-compose.
+> Example of usage and deployment of Airflow scheduling and monitoring workflows with docker-compose.

 ## Table of Contents